 As part of the YINI student placement scheme, we are delighted to offer a new Master Class Workshop initiative from September 2017.

-The Master Class Workshops will provide our students with the chance to develop their skills across 3 main areas:
+The Master Class Workshops will provide you with the chance to develop your skills across 3 main areas:

-- Soft skills (such as Presentation skills, CV & Interview Workshops and Leadership & Management)
+- Work Ready (such as Presentation skills, CV & Interview Workshops and Leadership & Management)

 - Technical Skills (such as Introduction to Composites, Product Design and Intellectual Property)

-- Sector overviews (such as the Energy, Rail or Offshore Sectors)
+- Sector Awareness (such as the Energy, Rail or Offshore Sectors)

 The Workshops are delivered by experienced professionals who are keen to share their knowledge & experience with the next generation of engineers, scientists & business leaders.